-If you’ve scrolled down Instagram recently, then we’re sure you would have come across your favourite social media influencers sharing posts with the hashtags #AD, #GIFT and #SPON.
-This is one of the most popular forms of influencer advertising at the moment.
+If you’ve scrolled through Instagram or TikTok recently, you’ve likely seen your favorite social media influencers sharing posts with the hashtags #AD, #GIFT, and #SPON.
+Influencer advertising remains one of the most powerful forms of digital marketing today.

 With there being uncertainty around what the best practices are for Instagram marketing and promotion, we’re here to help.
 As a leading Influencer management agency, we’ve compiled a guide to help influencers and brands alike to understand the policies they should follow when posting sponsored content.